top of page

 Religions

 Uganda is a religiously diverse nation with Christianity being the most widely professed faith.
-According to recent census, conducted in 2010, 86.7% of the population is Christian.
-The largest Christian groups are Catholics with 42.3% and Protestants with 44.4%.
+According to recent census, conducted in 2014, 84% of the population is Christian (7).
+The largest Christian group is Catholic at 39% of the population, 32% are Anglican, and 11% are Pentecostal Christian (8).

 Figure VII: Population Distribution by Religion in Uganda